Up to 75% off Plus Free Shipping.

-The process of rug weaving starts with the design of the rug which is created by an artist followed by coloring.
-Choosing the right wool and dying the wool is another chapter that requires years of experience, and finally the art of rug weaving which is a world of fascination and arduous work.
+The process of rug weaving starts with the design of the rug, which is created by an artist followed by coloring.
+Choosing the right wool and dyeing the wool is another chapter that requires years of experience, and finally the art of rug weaving, which is a world of fascination and arduous work.

 So, I fell in love with the underappreciated work of art “The Persian Rug”.
 But here quickly many things changed in Iran and the new revolution succeeded.

-I moved in United States in 1986, I was young, full of energy and passionate about Persian rugs.
-I started to study and evaluate the Persian rug market in the United States and noticed a good potential for growth, at this point I decided to become a rug merchant.
-A young person like me with empty pocket and the dream of luxury Persian rug business.
+I moved in United States in 1986.
+I was young, full of energy and passionate about Persian rugs.
+I started to study and evaluate the Persian rug market in the United States and noticed a good potential for growth.
+At this point, I decided to become a rug merchant.
+A young person like me with an empty pocket and the dream of luxury Persian rug business.
 It did not work for me at that time, and I had to choose a different profession as a source of income to put some capital together.
-My hard work and the unmatched job and growth opportunity of America paid off and I found the path to my dream.
-I did rug shows and rug auctions, managed my own rug shops and many other rug businesses in different States.
-In 2004 due to back pain, I retired and closed my successful rug shop in Chicago and moved to Iran.
-As I was missing the rug business all these years an opportunity came along and in July 2018 just before Persian rugs embargo took place, I imported a massive inventory of exceptional quality Persian rugs and antique Persian rugs to Chicago, formed a corporation and found Beautiful Rugs.
+My hard work and the unmatched job and growth opportunity of America paid off, and I found the path to my dream.
+I did rug shows and rug auctions, managed my own rug shops and many other rug businesses in different states.
+In 2004, due to back pain, I retired and closed my successful rug shop in Chicago and moved to Iran.
+As I was missing the rug business all these years, an opportunity came along and in July 2018 just before Persian rugs embargo took place, I imported a massive inventory of exceptional quality Persian rugs and antique Persian rugs to Chicago, formed a corporation and found Beautiful Rugs.
 Today Beautiful Rugs owns a collection of the most impressive and high-end handmade Persian rugs, luxury Persian silk rugs, antique Persian rugs, hard to find handmade wall-hanging and pictorial rugs.